opreo/ternion-linux/README.md

 ## ISO

-If built on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
+If you're using Fedora Atomic, you can generate an offline ISO image with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).

 Unfortunately, these ISOs cannot be distributed on GitHub for free (due to their large sizes), so, for public projects, something else has to be used for hosting.